 "Ornamental" Refusal and How to Overcome This Refusal

-(2) Amending the application from the Principal Register to the Supplemental Register.
+(2) For Section 44 applications, amending the application from the Principal Register to the Supplemental Register.
 The Supplemental Register is a second trademark register where trademarks can be registered that are not yet eligible for registration on the Principal Register, but may, over time, become a source indicator.
 Marks registered on the Supplemental Register, like those registered on the Principal Register, are protected against conflicting marks in later-filed USPTO applications.
 However, Supplemental Register registrations do not receive the same legal advantages and presumptions of Principal Register registrations.

-(3) Submitting actual evidence that the applied-for mark has acquired distinctiveness under Section 2(f) in connection with applicant’s goods.
+(3) For Section 44 or 66(a) applications, submitting actual evidence that the applied-for mark has acquired distinctiveness under Section 2(f) in connection with your goods.
 In other words, because of the extensive use and promotion of the mark, consumers now directly associate the mark with the applicant as the source of those goods.
-Note: Long-term use alone is generally not sufficient to show acquired distinctiveness for marks that are merely ornamental.
+Note: Evidence of long-term use alone is generally not sufficient to show acquired distinctiveness for marks that are merely ornamental.

 (a) advertising and promotional materials that specifically show or promote the applied-for mark in use as a trademark and source-identifier;

 (b) dollar figures for advertising devoted to such promotion;